Jverma/HDF5-to-JSON-converter/README.md

 There are also methods to access the contents of a group directly without following the hierarchy. e.g. if you want to check the contents hanging from group2, use method groupContents.

+Check out my <a href="http://januverma.wordpress.com/2014/07/08/hdf5-to-json-converter-in-python/">blog</a> for a discussion on this class.